An appreciation and biography by Maura Fox

 After World War II, he returned to public relations, as well as freelance writing, and later, radio and television production.

 His writing for a New York newspaper led to a syndicated Broadway column called "New York From Dusk To Dawn," which profiled Hollywood movie stars visiting New York.
 The column was later made into a radio show, on which Kane featured popular movie personalities.

 Kane went on to pen scripts for some of the most popular radio programs on the air, including six years as the writer for The Shadow.
 Kane went on to write for a multitude of radio programs.
 In the detective-adventure genre, he spent three years writing Gang Busters.
 He also wrote for Counter Spy, The Fat Man, Casey, Crime Photographer, Mr. Keen, Tracer of Lost Persons, The Lawless Twenties and Nick Carter, Master Detective.
 He created Call the Police for Lever Brothers, and created, wrote and produced Claims Agent for NBC, which was based on Kane's character, Jim Rogers.
 And in 1947, Frank Kane was selected to write the Coast Guard documentary You Have To Go Out, starring Robert Young.

-But it was as the author of mystery novels about the adventures of Liddell that Kane was best known.
+But it was as the author of mystery novels about private eye Johnny Liddell that Kane was best known.
 Kane's first novel, About Face, placed detective Johnny Liddell in Hollywood to solve the murder of an ex-racketeer who became a power in the movie industry.
 The book could have been taken from the front pages of the newspapers at the time (1947), except that the novel was written months before the Bugsy Siegel murder.

 In 1960, one of his early novels, Key Witness, about a family pitted against a street gang, was made into a major motion picture movie.
 He formed and served as president of the Frank Kane Corporation and Frank Kane Associates, which produced regular and promotional films